Fish cutlets are a spicy and savoury bite, perfect for any time of the day.

 Instructions

-Fill a cooking pan with water to boil the potatoes(2 large amounts to 250g, you can add an extra potato if you are on a tight budget and want to make more cutlets).
+- Fill a cooking pan with water to boil the potatoes(2 large potatoes amounting to 250g, you can add an extra potato if you are on a tight budget and want to make more cutlets).

-Season with salt(1/2 tsp), pepper(1 tbsp), lime and add the chopped onions and green chilies to the mix.
+- Season with salt(1/2 teaspoon), pepper(1 tablespoon), lime, and add the chopped onions and green chillies to the mix.

-Once you are done with the mixture, it should be mixed enough that they form balls easily.
+- Once you are done with the mixture, it should be mixed enough that it forms balls easily.

 How to make the cutlet mixture to freeze.

-Remove from fire, let it cool and proceed with the recipe instructions.
+- Remove from the fire, let it cool and proceed with the recipe instructions.

 How to shape the fish cutlets.

-How to coat and cover the fish balls on bread crumbs.
+How to coat and cover the fish balls with bread crumbs.

-Take two wide-mouth containers, use one of the containers for the beaten eggs, the other to hold the breadcrumbs.
+- Take two wide-mouth containers, use one of the containers for the beaten eggs, and the other to hold the breadcrumbs.

-Coat the fish and potato balls first in egg(see notes on how to avoid sticky breadcrumb fingers), move it so that the eggs coat the ball completely then transfer to the breadcrumb and coat the balls with it as well.
+- Coat the fish and potato balls first in egg(see notes on how to avoid sticky breadcrumb fingers), move them so that the eggs coat the ball completely, then transfer to the breadcrumbs and coat the balls with it as well.

 How to fry the fish cutlets.